-These 1,403 calls are "concerns".
-The HSAB is pleased that so many people know who to contact if they are worried that someone may have been abused.
+These 873 calls are "concerns".
+The HSAB is pleased that many people know who to contact if they are worried that someone may have been abused, but are worried that the number is less than last year.

-Of the 1,403 people, 590 needed someone to look into their problems more carefully.
+Of the 873 people, 387 needed someone to look into their problems more carefully.